genneko/freebsd-install-on-zfs/README.md

 - SSH_AUTHORIZED_KEYS_FILE

     A file which contains one or more SSH public key(s) with which you can SSH-login to the target system.
-This file should be in the same place on the web server as install.sh ($CUSTOM_CONFIG_BASEURL).
-The file will be installed as $DEFAULT_USER_NAME's ~/.ssh/authorized_keys.
-If $SSH_PERMIT_ROOT_LOGIN_IPRANGE is set, it will be installed as /root/.ssh/authorized_keys too.
+This file should be in the same place on the web server as install.sh (CUSTOM_CONFIG_BASEURL).
+The file will be installed as DEFAULT_USER_NAME's ~/.ssh/authorized_keys.
+If SSH_PERMIT_ROOT_LOGIN_IPRANGE is set, it will be installed as /root/.ssh/authorized_keys too.
 Default is none.

-- OPTIONAL_SCRIPT_PRE
+- OPTIONAL_SCRIPT_INIT

-    Optional script which is executed at the very beginning of the phase 2.
-This file should be in the same place on the web server as install.sh ($CUSTOM_CONFIG_BASEURL).
+    Optional script which is executed at the very beginning of the phase 2, just after the base system is installed.
+This file should be in the same place on the web server as install.sh (CUSTOM_CONFIG_BASEURL).
 Default is none.

-- OPTIONAL_SCRIPT_BODY
+- OPTIONAL_SCRIPT_BASE

-    Optional script which is executed at the middle of the phase 2.
-This file should be in the same place on the web server as install.sh ($CUSTOM_CONFIG_BASEURL).
+    Optional script which is executed at the middle of the phase 2, just after the base system configurations are finished.
+This file should be in the same place on the web server as install.sh (CUSTOM_CONFIG_BASEURL).
 Default is none.

-- OPTIONAL_SCRIPT_POST
+- OPTIONAL_SCRIPT_PKG

-    Optional script which is executed at the end of the phase 2 (thus the end of the installation).
-This file should be in the same place on the web server as install.sh ($CUSTOM_CONFIG_BASEURL).
+    Optional script which is executed at the end of the phase 2, just after the basic packages specified by PKG_LIST are installed (thus the end of the installation).
+This file should be in the same place on the web server as install.sh (CUSTOM_CONFIG_BASEURL).
 Default is none.